thaliproject/Thali_CordovaPlugin/test/README.md

 +test.only('basic', function (t) {
 ```

-It is possible to run one test file through the coordinator instead of
+It is possible to run one test file (rather than just a single test) through the coordinator instead of
 all of the files using `jx runCoordinatedTests.js --filter bv_tests/testThaliMobileNativeWrapper.js`.

 It is also possible to debug one of the participants in a coordinated test by